Leveraging Expert Input for Robust and Explainable AI-Assisted Lung Cancer Detection in Chest X-rays: Materials and Methods

-For this work we use PhysioNet’s large public MIMIC-CXR Dataset of Chest X-rays and associated radiology reports \cite{dataset,dataset_paper,physionet}, which includes 227,827 chest X-rays with 14 automatically assigned pathology labels extracted by the CheXpert labelling tool \cite{chexpert}.
-This dataset contains chest X-rays from multiple viewpoints (PA, AP, lateral) – we focus on the standard PA viewpoint in order to minimise potential confounding variables \cite{pa_usage2}.
-As we are focusing on cancer detection, we select only the images labelled as cancerous (Lung Lesion) or healthy (No Finding), under direct radiologist guidance.
-At this stage our dataset consisted of a significantly higher proportion of healthy scans than cancerous scans – the MIMIC-CXR dataset contains only 1,187 PA chest X-rays labelled Lung Lesion.
-Although the image data in this dataset could be easily augmented to account for this, generating augmented medical report data while maintaining the link between the report and the image is infeasible.
-Therefore, we decided to run our experiments with a smaller balanced dataset containing 2,374 scans - all 1,187 cancerous scans and 1,187 randomly selected healthy scans.
-Images are then scaled to 512x512 pixels, normalized, and cropped to remove black background chunks.
-We use a test split of 0.1, giving a train/test split of 1923/238.
+We use the publicly available, anonymized MIMIC-CXR dataset from PhysioNet, which includes chest X-rays and corresponding free-text radiology reports \cite{b25} \cite{b26} \cite{b27}.
+This dataset contains X-rays captured from various angles (PA, AP, lateral), but we focus specifically on the standard Posterior-Anterior (PA) view to minimize potential confounding factors \cite{b53}.
+For cancer detection, we select images labelled as either cancerous (Lung Lesion) or healthy (No Finding), under radiologist guidance, resulting in 43,447 image-label pairs, with a class distribution of 41,063 healthy and 2,384 cancerous samples.
+To address class imbalance, we apply One-Sided Selection undersampling \cite{b54}, reducing the dataset to 19,478 pairs, with a revised distribution of 17,094 healthy and 2,384 cancerous samples.
+We use stratified 10-fold cross-validation for model training and evaluation, with each fold consisting of a training set of 17,530 image-report pairs and a test set of 1,948 image-report pairs.
+Images are resized to 512x512 pixels, normalized, and cropped to remove black background.